 MJO Index -- Information The MJO index illustrated on the next several slides is the CPC version of the Wheeler and Hendon index (2004, hereafter WH2004).
 Wheeler M. and H. Hendon, 2004: An All-Season Real-Time Multivariate MJO Index: Development of an Index for Monitoring and Prediction, Monthly Weather Review, 132, 1917-1932.
 The methodology is very similar to that described in WH2004 but does not include the linear removal of ENSO variability associated with a sea surface temperature index.
 The methodology is consistent with that outlined by the U.S. CLIVAR MJO Working Group.
 Gottschalck et al. 2010: A Framework for Assessing Operational Madden-Julian Oscillation Forecasts: A CLIVAR MJO Working Group Project, Bull.
 Amer.
 Met.
 Soc., 91, 1247-1258.
 The index is based on a combined Empirical Orthogonal Function (EOF) analysis using fields of near-equatorially-averaged 850-hPa and 200-hPa zonal wind and outgoing longwave radiation (OLR).
-MJO Index - Recent Evolution The axes (RMM1 and RMM2) represent daily values of the principal components from the two leading modes The triangular areas indicate the location of the enhanced phase of the MJO Counter-clockwise motion is indicative of eastward propagation.
+MJO Index - Recent Evolution The axes (RMM1 and RMM2) represent daily values of the principal components from the two leading modes

+The triangular areas indicate the location of the enhanced phase of the MJO Counter-clockwise motion is indicative of eastward propagation.
 Large dot most recent observation.
 Distance from the origin is proportional to MJO strength Line colors distinguish different months

-The RMM-based MJO projection shows an event gaining amplitude across the Western Hemisphere in recent days, although minimal propagation has been observed.
-[RMM1, RMM2] Phase Space for 28-Mar-2018 to 06-May-2018 Western 6 Pacific 8 5 Hem Maritime RMM2 4 APR -3 Indian 3 Ocean -3 -2 -1 0 2 3 RMM1 MJO Index - Historical Daily Time Series Time series of daily MJO index amplitude for the last few years.
+The RMM-based MJO projection shows a subseasonal signal that recently emerged and amplified across the Western Hemisphere in the past ten days, accompanied by some eastward propagation from phase 8 into phase 1.

+MJO Index - Historical Daily Time Series Time series of daily MJO index amplitude for the last few years.